gilann/invesco-s-hack2hire/readme.md

 # Team Ionicons

-## A web platform for fanancial advisor
+## A web platform for financial advisor